gazpachu/joanmira/pages/cv/index.md

 Nominator: [Angie Yuanmalai](https://www.linkedin.com/in/angie-yuanmalai-09bbb9a) (Design Manager at SapientNitro)
 Date: 17-Sep-2015

 *"For me, creativity is the ability to solve a problem but in a way that delights people in new and different perspectives.
 We tend to forget that creativity takes on many forms and in this case, Joan has rightfully reminded me so.
 Joan has been an absolute joy to work with.
 Where an animation or difficult task is presented, the usual response from developers would be a quizzical look and a shake of the head.
-Joan has been nothing but enthusiastic to tackle animations and other challenges full-on, constantly coming up with better, improved solutions to the code and researching and suggests his ground-breaking ideas on animations and possible renditions to the creative work.
+Joan has been nothing but enthusiastic to tackle animations and other challenges full-on, constantly coming up with better, improved solutions to the code and researching and suggesting his ground-breaking ideas on animations and possible renditions to the creative work.
 On top of this, he has stepped in as a wonderful and reliable leader within the team and displayed commendable organizational and management skills.
 Finding a developer that can code exceptionally is very, very difficult, but finding one that also has wonderful people and leadership skills that greets problems with smiles is practically impossible - I'm so glad we've got Joan in the company.
 He has been an invaluable asset to the team and I couldn't stop singing his praises.
 If anyone deserves this award it would definitely be Joan."*

 Core Value: **People Growth**
 Nominator: [Shaun Wallace](https://www.linkedin.com/in/wallaceshaun) (Senior Developer at SapientNitro)